-Transplanted neural stem cells treat ALS in mouse modelDecember 19th, 2012 in Medical research /
+Transplanted neural stem cells treat ALS in mouse modelDecember 19, 2012 in Medicine & Health / Medical research

 Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, is untreatable and fatal.
 Nerve cells in the spinal cord die, eventually taking away a person's ability to move or even breathe.
 A consortium of ALS researchers at multiple institutions, including Sanford-Burnham Medical Research Institute, Brigham and Women's Hospital, and the University of Massachusetts Medical School, tested transplanted neural stem cells as a treatment for the disease.
 In 11 independent studies, they found that transplanting neural stem cells into the spinal cord of a mouse model of ALS slows disease onset and progression.
 This treatment also improves host motor function and significantly prolongs survival.
 The transplanted neural stem cells did not benefit ALS mice by replacing deteriorating nerve cells.
 Instead, neural stem cells help by producing factors that preserve the health and function of the host's remaining nerve cells.
 They also reduce inflammation and suppress the number of disease-causing cells in the host's spinal cord.